World Plants Logo

 ID Characteristic

-When crushed the leaves give off a strong unpleasant odor often described as the scent of peanut butter.
+When crushed, the leaves give off a strong unpleasant odour often described as the scent of peanut butter.

 Pests